 A Final Summary

 You will lose some muscle along with the fat during a calorie deficit weight loss program.
 In order to minimize or even prevent this muscle loss, we have to focus on:

 Adequate Protein Ingestion

-- Pre and post workout nutrition with adequate protein content is most important for improved training , fat loss and muscle recovery.
+2. Pre and post-workout nutrition with adequate protein content are most important for improved training, fat loss, and muscle recovery.

 Now that you have truly understood how to actually lose fat while maintaining muscle – you don’t have any lame excuses left to cling to the fat – so let’s blast that fat!

 Anju Mobin is a certified nutritionist with a 3-year graduate degree in B.Sc.
 Home Science (Clinical Nutrition and Dietetics).
 With an additional 4-year graduate degree in Fine Arts (BFA Applied Arts), she combines her passion for advertising with her knowledge of the health industry to create, develop and execute content marketing campaigns for healthcare products.
 She is the founder and managing editor of the health website fitnesshacks.org.